 Vacation pay is not payable if a person is employed for five calendar days or less.

 Employers are required to provide the following unpaid leaves:

 Pregnancy Leave: A pregnant employee can take up to 17 consecutive weeks of unpaid leave.
 This leave may be extended by up to six weeks if she is unable to return to work for reasons related to the birth or termination of the pregnancy.

-A birth father or an adopting parent is entitled to take up to 37 consecutive weeks of unpaid leave.
+Other parents are entitled to take up to 62 consecutive weeks of unpaid leave.
+The leave can begin anytime within 78 weeks of the birth or placement of the child.
 This leave may be extended by up to five weeks if the child requires an additional period of parental care.

 Family responsibility Leave: An employee can take up to five days of unpaid leave in each employment year to attend to the care, health or education of a child in the employee’s care, or to the care or health of any other member of the employee’s immediate family.

 Compassionate Care Leave: An employee can take up to eight weeks of unpaid leave within a 26 week period to care for a gravely ill family member.
 The employee must obtain a medical certificate which states that the family member is gravely ill with a significant risk of death within 26 weeks.

 Bereavement Leave: An employee is entitled to take up to three days of unpaid leave on the death of a member of the employee’s immediate family.
 This leave may be for purposes other than to attend a funeral.